 Gannett reports 'challenging' Q2 earnings, plans cost reductions

-Gannett, owner of USA TODAY and local news operations in 45 states, reported Thursday that it would undertake a “significant cost reduction program” amid a challenging economic backdrop marred by soaring inflation rates, labor shortages and price-sensitive consumers.
+Gannett, owner of USA TODAY, Delaware Online/The News Journal and local news operations in 44 other states, reported Thursday that it would undertake a “significant cost reduction program” amid a challenging economic backdrop marred by soaring inflation rates, labor shortages and price-sensitive consumers.

 “We are not satisfied with our overall performance in the second quarter,” Gannett CEO and Chairman Michael Reed said in a release, noting the results reflect “industry-wide headwinds” in digital advertising and tightening across the economy.

-Gannett has dealt with an ongoing, industry-wide challenge of a declining print business as reader preferences shifted and has focused on growing its digital subscriber base and marketing solutions business, among other strategies.
+Gannett has dealt with an industry-wide decline in print business as reader preferences have shifted and has focused on growing its digital subscriber base and marketing solutions business, among other strategies.

-Reed said cost reductions would primarily focus on Gannett's legacy print business, which felt the impact of economic conditions the most, with both print advertising and print circulation experiencing greater than expected losses.
+Reed said cost reductions would primarily focus on Gannett's legacy print business, which felt the impact of economic conditions the most.
+Print advertising and print circulation experienced greater-than-expected losses.

 "We have seen a 67% increase year over year in the percentage of unstaffed delivery routes and a 267% increase in unstaffed delivery routes when compared to 2020,"he said.